Cod-e-Codes/test-repo/TESTING.md

 ## Overview

-The Marchat test suite provides coverage of the application's core functionality, including:
+The Marchat test suite provides foundational coverage of the application's core functionality, including:

 - **Unit Tests**: Testing individual components and functions in isolation
 - **Integration Tests**: Testing the interaction between different components
 - **Crypto Tests**: Testing cryptographic functions and E2E encryption
 - **Database Tests**: Testing database operations and schema management
 - **Server Tests**: Testing WebSocket handling, message routing, and user management

+**Note**: This is a foundational test suite with good coverage for smaller utility packages but limited coverage for the main application components.
+Overall estimated coverage is ~15% when weighted by lines of code.

 ## Test Structure